apache/opendal/docs/rfcs/0000-auto-region.md

 attempting to access must be addressed using the specified endpoint
 ```

-Automatically detecting user's s3 region will help resolve this problem.
-Users don't need to care about region anymore, `OpenDAL` will figure it our.
-No matter the input is `s3.amazonaws.com` or `s3.us-east-1.amazonaws.com`, everything just works.
+Automatically detecting the user's s3 region will help resolve this problem.
+Users don't need to care about the region anymore, `OpenDAL` will figure it out.
+Everything works regardless of whether the input is `s3.amazonaws.com` or `s3.us-east-1.amazonaws.com`.

 # Guide-level explanation

-`region` option will be removed and users only need to set `endpoint` now.
+`OpenDAL` will remove `region` option, and users only need to set the `endpoint` now.

 Valid input including: